cryoTUD/locscale/README.md

 #### New in LocScale 2.0:

-- model-free sharpening: `LocScale` now supports reference-based sharpening without the need to supply an atomic model
+- Model-free sharpening: `LocScale` now supports reference-based sharpening without the need to supply an atomic model

-- completely automated process for local map sharpening
+- Completely automated process for local map sharpening

-- full support for point group symmetry (helical symmetry to follow)
+- Full support for point group symmetry (helical symmetry to follow)

 - `EMmerNet`: deep convolutional neural network-based sharpening method. `EMmerNet` is an ensemble network model trained on model-free `LocScale` maps from a large number of existing cryo-EM structures in the [EMDB]().
 <br>